chrisanthropic/packer-debian2kali-ec2/README.md

 Lastly, we take care of some minor cleanup and housekeeping.

-The result is this public AMI - ami-c45a71ac
+The result (for Kali 1.7) is this public AMI - ami-c45a71ac

 ### Regions
 This template creates a us-east-1 AMI by default.
-If want to build an AMI in a different region you can edit the following lines in kali.json according to the available list [here](https://wiki.debian.org/Cloud/AmazonEC2Image/Wheezy):
+If want to build an AMI in a different region you can edit the following lines in kali.json according to the available list [here](https://wiki.debian.org/Cloud/AmazonEC2Image/):

 ```
 "region": "us-east-1",